Secret Story (French TV series) season 3: Nicolas

 Nicolas is a 28-year-old from Belgium.
 His secret is that he is in communications with Dalida.
-Nicolas was automatically nominated for eviction by Big brother in round four of nominations against Maija and Sabrina.
+Nicolas was automatically nominated for eviction by La Voix in round four of nominations against Maija and Sabrina.
 Nicolas was evicted on day 29 after receiving only 12% of the public vote.

 Romain

 Romain Chavent is a 33-year-old from France.
 He was married to playmate Shauna Sand.
 In week one he was a part of the "Intruder Fraternity" who were placed at a separate "Intruder" house where they had to try and discover the other housemates secrets.
-In week three he was nominated by Big Brother for revealing his secret to Jonathan and faced the public vote alone.
+In week three he was nominated by La Voix for revealing his secret to Jonathan and faced the public vote alone.
 Romain survived his first nomination having garnered 59% of the vote to stay.
 Romain was nominated again in week seven against Francois-Xavier and Jonathan and was evicted on day 50 after receiving only 29% of the vote to stay.
 Before leaving, he proposed to Angie, wishing that she continued the game as far as possible.